-This Victorian chemist shop, which spent many years in Hitchin Museum, came under the ownership and protection of Hitchin Historical Society when we amalgamated with the Hertfordshire Medical and Pharmaceutical Museum Trust a few years ago.
+This Victorian chemist shop, which spent many years in Hitchin Museum, came under the ownership and protection of Hitchin Historical Society when the Hertfordshire Medical and Pharmaceutical Museum Trust was wound up a few years ago and we took over the assets.

 When the old museum closed, the shop was to be dismantled and re-erected in the new museum in Hitchin Town Hall.
 First the main shelves, drug run and counter were removed from the old museum to the new one, but then it became clear the whole chemist shop was not to be assembled in the new museum.